n3s0/n3s0.github.io/content/feed/notes/safe-cracking/vaultek-lifepod-1/index.md

 different safe.

-I attempted the same method for probably an hour before I gave up and discovered the mag-well was blocking my trusty silverware side-kick access to the reset button.
+I attempted the same method for probably an hour before I gave up and discovered the magwell was blocking my trusty silverware side-kick access to the reset button.
 Which is something to consider.
 What you place and how you place items in the safe can determine how difficult it can be to exploit this vulnerability.